adam-atamnia/general_apps_public/Privacy-Policy.md

 By using the app, you accept these conditions.

 **Information We Collect**
 We may request information such as your name or email address.
-We also use third-party services that may collect data.
+We may also use third-party services that may collect data.

 **Cookies**
 The app may use "cookies" and third-party libraries to collect information and improve services.